osrg/ryu-book/en/source/spanning_tree.rst

 Let's execute the Ryu's spanning tree application for which the spanning function is achieved using OpenFlow.

-simple_switch_stp.py provided in Ryu's source tree is an application dedicated to OpenFlow 1.0, therefore, we will create simple_switch_stp_13.py, which supports OpenFlow 1.3.
 This program is an application to which the spanning tree function has been added to the switching hub of " :ref:`ch_switching_hub` .

 Source name: ``simple_switch_stp_13.py``